 The antagonist Actinomycetes were inoculated in 50 mL yeast extract malt extract (Shirling and Gottlieb, 1966) broth and incubated at 28°C in a shaker incubator at 150 rpm for 10 days.
 The culture was filtered and to the filtrate equal volume of ethyl acetate was added.
-The filtrate with ethyl acetate fraction was collected using a separating funnel.
+The filtrate with ethyl acetate was shaken vigorously for 1 hour.
+The ethyl acetate fraction was collected using a separating funnel.
 The solvent was then evaporated, and the extracts were dissolved in DMSO at a concentration of 1 mg/mL for testing the cytotoxicity and antibacterial activity.